abordage/dockerkit/README.md

 - Automatically inherits all your configured SSH keys
 - Supports SSH config files and known_hosts
-- Works with SSH agent forwarding
+- Keys are securely copied into a container with proper permissions
+- Original keys remain read-only on host system

 **Using workspace SSH directory:**

 - Copy your deployment keys to `workspace/ssh/`
 - Isolated from system SSH configuration
-- Version control friendly (keys are ignored by git)
+- Version control friendly (git ignores keys)
+- Automatic permission fixing (600 for private keys, 644 for public keys)

 ### Database Tools